agrifooddatacanada/picklists_for_schemas/README.md

 Picklists are especially useful for categorical variables such as status, method type, location category, or classification codes, where consistent terminology is essential for reliable aggregation and analysis.

 # Syntax for .csv picklists
 The first 9 rows contain space for the picklist metadata with headings on row 1.
+The general row is for language independent information.
+Below are rows available for language specific metadata.

 Starting on row 10 are the headings of the picklist itself and picklist data is contained in row 11.